aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-bulleted-list/_index.md

 ---
-title: Create Bulleted List OneNote - Aspose.Note
+title: Create a Bulleted List in OneNote using Aspose.Note for Java
-linktitle: Create Bulleted List OneNote - Aspose.Note
+linktitle: Create a Bulleted List in OneNote using Aspose.Note for Java
 second_title: Aspose.Note Java API
 description: Learn how to create bulleted list OneNote using Aspose.Note for Java and also save OneNote document as PDF.
 Step‑by‑step guide with Java bullet points.
 weight: 12